Free U.S. shipping on ink and toner orders over $50

 - Turn the printer on.

-- Wait for about a minute.
+- Wait about one minute.

 3. Hard or Factory Reset: